crossroadsfpga/enso/README.md

 ### Synthesize Quartus Project (you can skip this the first time)
 1. Open the quartus project under `your_path/front_door_consumer/hardware_test_design/alt_ehipc2_hw.qpf`
 2. Add new flow_director.sv (keep the interface the same.)
 You can add sub modules for flow_director.sv as well.
+3. Copy the `alt_ehipc2_hw.sv` (system top level systemverilog code), `alt_ehipc2_hw.sdc`(timing constraints) and `alt_ehipc2_hw.qsf`(quartus project setting, like including which files, compile strategies) to the `your_path/front_door_consumer/hardware_test_design/`.
-3. Open the Compilation Dashboard.
+4. Open the Compilation Dashboard.
 Click Compile Design.
 It may take 20 minutes if you don't change anything.
 This involves multiple stages.
 In the end, the Assembler will generate bitstream.

 ### Load bitstream and setup System console
 1. Download `hardware_test` folder to scotchbuild00 `your_scotchbuild_path`